NCAR/container-dtc-nwp/README.docker.txt

 setenv METVIEWER_DATA /path/for/data # c-shell syntax
 export METVIEWER_DATA=/path/for/data # bash syntax

-# From container-dtc-metviewer, start the containers.
+# From container-dtc-metviewer, start the containers:
-# It also opens up a shell in the docker environment and point to METViewer home directory
+  - #It  opens up a shell in the docker environment and point to METViewer home directory cd .. docker-compose run --rm --service-ports metviewer
-cd ..
-docker-compose run --rm --service-ports metviewer
+  - #It  starts the containers in the background cd .. docker-compose up -d
+      #To open a shell in the docker environment
+      docker exec -it metviewer_1 /bin/bash

 # You can access all METViewer modules in /METViewer/bin
 # MET and/or VSDB output are in /data directory
 # You can use METViewer web application using your URL http://localhost:8080/metviewer/metviewer1.jsp
 # MySQL database can be accessed with this command : mysql -h mysql_mv -uroot -pmvuser

+# To stop containers and removes containers, networks, volumes, and images
+docker-compose down